 02 Apr COVID-19 FAQs: Veterinary care as “essential business”

-- Are veterinary practices permitted to stay open under this order?
+- Are veterinary practices permitted to stay open under any stay-at-home orders?

 - Yes.
 This order defines veterinary practices and livestock services as “essential businesses.”